 “As community centers, public libraries embrace experience-based opportunities that foster productivity and creativity,” said Morian.
 “Libraries provide space for individuals to be productive in their work and hobby pursuits.
 This annual event is an example of how libraries inspire reading by connecting writers and readers within the community.”

 Featured Authors TBA

 This event is free and open to the public.
 Registration is not required.

-The Rochester Hills Public Library, located at 500 Olde Towne Road in Rochester, MI, provides lifelong learning opportunities, instills a love of reading, and offers equal access to information.
-The library serves as a community town square where over 45,000 monthly visitors enjoy innovative ways to learn and socialize through a variety of programs, including Sunday concerts, a summer reading challenge, parent-child workshops, and weekly lectures.
-The library’s expansive and user-friendly database allows its 70,000 cardholders to use eBooks, movies, and music downloads, language and genealogy services, and consumer reports at no cost.
+The Rochester Hills Public Library, is located at 500 Olde Towne Road in Rochester, MI, and serves to provide lifelong learning opportunities, instill a love of reading, and offer equal access to information.
+The library serves as a community town square where visitors enjoy innovative ways to learn and socialize through a variety of programs, including an annual summer reading challenge, parent-child workshops, and weekly lectures.
+The library’s expansive and user-friendly database allows its cardholders to use eBooks, movies, and music downloads, language and genealogy services, tutor.com, and consumer reports at no cost.